 - > Section 3 Workplace literacy and numeracy issues

-- > Section 3 Proposed Programme
+- Section 3 Proposed Programme

 - > Section 4 Sustainability

-- > Section 5 Proposed Budget
+- Section 5 Proposed Budget

-The TEC website - Skills Highway site offers a guide to forming a consortium.
+The Skills Highway website offers a guide to forming a consortium.

 2.3 Learner eligibility

 Learners who participate in the programme should be those with low literacy and/or numeracy skills.
 This may include difficulties in: